auriocus/VecTcl/15-vectclab.md

 # display a regular grid of lines
 y2=y.^2
 $s plot $x $y2 with lines color blue title "Squared"
-# plot another curve on top, with blue lines
+# plot another curve on top, as a blue line
-# and a legend
+# and with a legend
 $s set key bottom
 # move the legend to the bottom
 $s update 0 title "Sine wave"
 # add a legend to the first dataset.
-The 0 is the dataset identifier,
+The 0 is the
-# as returned from the plot command
+# dataset identifier, as returned from the plot command
 $s saveAsPDF sinesqur.pdf
 # write the current plot in PDF format to disk
 {% endraw %}